 In The Press

 Nardello & Co.
-Founder & CEO Daniel Nardello is quoted in this CNBC article on the increase in due diligence investigations in the wake of #MeToo.
+Founder & CEO Daniel Nardello in the Financial Times, discussing the business impact of #MeToo:

 “Dan Nardello used to be a federal prosecutor in his native New York.
 Today he runs a global investigations agency he founded in London 16 years ago that ferrets out information on anything from a Wall Street bank to a Russian kleptocrat.

 After nearly 30 years in the private investigation game, he says no other social shift has affected his business as much as the surge of sexual misconduct claims triggered by the Harvey Weinstein scandal that erupted in October 2017.”